 Our authorized capital stock consists of 49,800,000 shares of common stock, par value \$0.01 per share, of which, 22,814,597 shares were outstanding as of July 1, 2009, and 200,000 shares of non-convertible, non-participating Series A preferred stock, par value \$0.01 ("Series A Preferred Stock"), of which no shares are currently outstanding.
 Our common stock is listed on the New York Stock Exchange under the ticker symbol "FSC."
 No stock has been authorized for issuance under any equity compensation plans.
 Under Delaware law, our stockholders generally will not be personally liable for our debts or obligations.

-Set forth below is chart describing the classes of our securities to be outstanding as of July 1, 2009:
+Set forth below is chart describing the classes of our securities to be outstanding as of the date of the completion of this offering: